kushaldesai22/sgp_link/README.md

 # Website Brief: Music Streaming and Instrumental Songs Platform

 Overview:
-Our website is a music streaming platform that allows users to enjoy a wide range of instrumental songs and explore various music-related sections.
-Developed using the Wix platform, we have dedicated two semesters to creating a user-friendly and visually appealing website.
+Our website is a kind of music streaming website called "MusicaLLL" that allows users to enjoy a wide range of instrumental songs and explore various music-related sections.
+Developed using the Wix platform, we have dedicated two semesters to creating a user-friendly and visually appealing website, designed through Drag and Drop features.
 Our goal is to provide a seamless music experience for users while showcasing our own recorded instrumental songs.

 # Key Features: